 - R. Chang, Q. Wang, Z. Ding.
 How is the Energy Performance of Buildings Assessed in Australia?
 A Comparison between four Evaluation Systems.
 International Journal of Structural and Civil Engineering Research, 8(2), 133-137. [pdf]

 About My University Experience

 Below is an interview of me, named “How to make the most use of your university experience“.
-It was shot in August 2018 and until now (Jun 2019) it has 43,500+ views on YouTube.
+It was published in Jan 2019 and until Jun 2019 it has 43,500+ views on YouTube.
 Honestly, every one has regrets and so do I – I never thought I did make the most use of my undergraduate experience.
 Luckily, I am still in a university now and have the chance to fulfill myself.